 The Ministry of Health is working closely with the Southern Partnership Group and Southern District Health Board to review options for the redevelopment of Dunedin Hospital.
-The project is the result of a number of buildings on the hospital campus nearing the end of their economic life, including the Clinical Services Building built in 1960.
+The project is the result of a number of buildings on the hospital campus nearing the end of their life, including the Clinical Services Building built in 1960.

 While this work is underway, Southern DHB is progressing a programme of re-fits and upgrades to ensure clinical services can continue while the longer term redevelopment is carried out.
 More information is available on the Southern DHB website.